 - Reports monthly to Dun & Bradstreet, Experian Commercial, Equifax Business, SBFE, NACM, Creditsafe, Paynet & Ansonia

 *The information you provide when you open a Shirtsy account is important and must match across all your company docs.
 This is the information that Shirtsyl will provide to D&B when reporting your company and payment data.
 If your company is not credit ready be sure to check out our business credit building system.

 Approvals typically takes 1-2 hours (Monday-Friday, 8 am-4 pm), but could take up to 1 business day.
 If any additional details are needed they will contact you.
 Quill will consider length of time in business, industry classification and D&B business credit rating as part of its approval process.

 It’s always best to pay your invoices 10 or more days ahead of your due date.
-Since Quill reports to Dun & Bradstreet, your payment activity will reflect that your company pays better than terms if you do which is a very strong payment indicator.
+Since Shirtsy reports to Dun & Bradstreet, your payment activity will reflect that your company pays better than terms if you do which is a very strong payment indicator.

 If you do get put on a 90-day prepayment schedule make an order every month for 90 days, they will more than likely extend a net 30 account to your company after this period.

 Remember, even if you start out with a smaller credit limit you should always focus on increasing your limits over time.
 This will increase your individual and overall credit availability for your company.